AI4Bharat/vistaar/README.md

-# Vistaar: Benchmarks and Training sets for Indian Language ASR
+# Vistaar: Diverse Benchmarks and Training sets for Indian Language ASR